Description

 Todd Karr’s Bibliography of Magic: Conjuring Books from 1584 to Today

-Researched and compiled by Todd Karr
+A multi-volume set researched and compiled by Todd Karr

 Foreword by David Copperfield